Empirical Bayes When Estimation Precision Predicts Parameters

 \begin{rmksq}[Tightness of \cref{thm:mserelevance}]

 We suspect that the actual performance of \closenpmle{} for \cref{ex:utilmax,ex:topm} may be better than predicted by \cref{thm:mserelevance}.
 The proof of \cref{thm:mserelevance} exploits the fact that when the empirical Bayesian makes a selection mistake, the size of the mistake is not large if the square-error regret is low.
-It does not exploit the fact that if squared error regret is low, then the empirical Bayesian may be unlikely to make mistakes in the first place. \footnote{Upper and lower bounds are derived in related but distinct settings by \citet{audibert2007fast,bonvini2023minimax,liang2000empirical}; some upper bounds, under possibly stronger assumptions, appear better than implied by \cref{thm:mserelevance}.
-We speculate that the bound for $\utilmax$ can be tightened by verifying a margin condition, using Proposition 2 in \citet{bonvini2023minimax}. } Nevertheless, \cref{thm:mserelevance} is competitive with recent results.
+It does not exploit the fact that if squared error regret is low, then the empirical Bayesian may be unlikely to make mistakes in the first place. \footnote{Upper and lower bounds are derived in related but distinct settings by \citet{audibert2007fast,bonvini2023minimax}; some upper bounds, under possibly stronger assumptions, appear better than implied by \cref{thm:mserelevance}.
+We speculate that the bound for $\utilmax$ can be tightened by verifying a margin condition, using Proposition 2 in \citet{bonvini2023minimax}.
+Relatedly, \citet{liang2000empirical} shows upper and lower bounds for \cref{ex:utilmax} of the form $O ((\log n)^{1.5} /n)$ in a homoskedastic setting, assuming the oracle posterior means fall on both sides of zero. } Nevertheless, \cref{thm:mserelevance} is competitive with recent results.
 For instance, in nonparametric settings, the rate in \cref{thm:mserelevance} is more favorable than the upper bound derived in \citet{coeyhung}, who also study \cref{ex:topm}. \end{rmksq}